dawidm/cryptonose2/README.md

 <p style="text-align: center; margin-top: 40px; margin-bottom: 40px;"><a class="download-button" href="https://dawidm.github.io/cryptonose2/download/">Download Cryptonose</a></p>

 ## What is Cryptonose?
 Cryptonose is a **free and open source** desktop application that keeps track of significant price changes within small time periods (5 minutes, 30 minutes) on cryptocurrency markets.
 It works in real time, connecting directly to supported cryptocurrency exchanges, giving you instant alert when price rises or drops.
+It's also useful just for tracking prices and provides small charts showing price movements in the last 4 hours.

 ## Do I need Cryptonose?
 You may want to try Cryptonose if you are day trader on cryptocurrency markets.
 I started creating Cryptonose as personal project.
-I've been using it in trading for over 2 years.
+I've been using it in trading for over 4 years.

 ## The most important features of Cryptonose
 * Cryptonose uses **real-time connection** to an exchange.
 For selected cryptocurrency pairs, it uses all exchange transactions (fills) to track the price.